nickeubank/data-analysis-in-python/source/index.rst

 Welcome to Data Analysis in Python!
 ========================================================

-**Looking for Python for Social Scientists?**

-**That's us!
-While the focus of this site is still social scientists, I'm finding lots of people with similar needs in other disciplines (like astronomy) are finding the site useful, so I thought I'd formally broaden the frame to welcome those users.
-If you are from another discipline and have suggestions for how to improve the content here to meet your needs, please let me know!**

 Python is an increasingly popular tool for data analysis.
 In recent years, a number of libraries have reached maturity, allowing R and Stata users to take advantage of the beauty, flexibility, and performance of Python without sacrificing the functionality these older programs have accumulated over the years.